Prismatik/dendritic/README.md

 ### Migrations

-Redbeard can provide a framework for running migrations against the rethinkdb database.
+Dendritic can provide a framework for running migrations against the rethinkdb database.
 To scaffold the migration framework run...

 ```
-redbeard migration
+dendritic migration
 ```

 You can then use the following commands...